ygame11092017/ykit-wiki/ios/README.md

 * showPaymentScreen: You may want to show payment screen from your game
 * handleShowSDKCompletion: You can get the event show SDK here
 * handleCloseSDKCompletion: You can get the event show SDK here
+#### 1.6.
+Turn on Application necessary Capabilities.
+- Turn on Push Notification
+- Turn on Background Mode for Push Notification
+- Turn on InApp-Purchase

 ### 2. Implement Payment Info

 Payment Info is the data you send to game server when user make payment.